What is GC content?

 Is high or low GC content better?

-Neither is inherently better—each has distinct properties.
-High GC content increases thermal stability and melting temperature, beneficial for thermostable primers but problematic for sequencing.
+Neither is inherently better, since each has distinct properties.
+High GC content increases thermal stability and melting temperature, which helps thermostable primers but complicates sequencing.
 Low GC (AT-rich) sequences denature more easily and may form fewer secondary structures.
-The optimal balance depends on your application: primer design favors 40-60%, while genomic studies must account for natural variation across organisms.
+The right balance depends on your application: primer design favors 40-60%, while genomic studies must account for natural variation across organisms.

 Related tools